Storuman’s summer café cultureA winning combination of countryside, service, culinary expertise and commercial entrepreneurship

 Hembygdsgården has its own oven, where wood burns in the hearth and flames protrude from its heart.
 Experienced hands mix the few and simple ingredients into balls of dough, which are rolled into thin slices and baked quickly before being taken out, brushed off and laid out to cool.
 Just add a layer of real butter and … savour the amazing taste of fresh bread.

 Just add a layer of real butter and … savour the amazing taste of fresh bread

 It is all very simple, but unbelievably tasty!
 What makes fresh bread so good?
 One answer could be the combination of factors such as pure natural ingredients, expert bakers and a sprinkling of tradition and heritage.

 Utsikten Summer Café (Utsikten means view)

 The name gives it away.
-Just like Hembygdsgården, the café is run during the summer by two young entrepreneurs.
-The Utsikten Summer Café is run by Alma and Elvira and they bake the food themselves too!
+Just like Hembygdsgården, the café is run during the summer by a young entrepreneur.
+The Utsikten Summer Café is run by Alma and she bakes the cakes herselve too!